makersacademy/takeaway-challenge/README.md

 To verify your order: ```my_order.verify_order```

 Once you've verified your order, you will be asked to enter your phone number.
 From here, you will receive a text confirming your order and expected arrival time.

-## Note:
-Please enter in your own Twilio API account SID, authentication token, and phone number to use.

 # User Stories: